asatrya/hadoop-workshop/05-spark/README.md

 ### Implement Wordcount using Spark Python API

 In this section we will see how Word Count can be implemented using the Spark Python API.
-You can either use one of the 3 different ways described above to access the Spark Python environment.
-Just copy and paste the commands either into the **PySpark** command line or the cells in **Zeppelin** or **Jupyter**.
+You can either use one of the 2 different ways described above to access the Spark Python environment.
+Just copy and paste the commands either into the **PySpark** command line or the cells in **Jupyter**.
 In **Jupyter** make sure to get the connection to spark using the script provided above.

 ```
 lines = sc.textFile("hdfs://namenode:9000/user/hue/wordcount/big.txt")